amperity/amperity-docs/amperity_api/source/endpoint_get_ingest_jobs_id.rst

 (This example is formatted for readability in a narrow page layout.)

-.. endpoint-get-ingest-jobs-request-example-curl-end
+.. endpoint-get-ingest-jobs-id-request-example-curl-end

-.. _endpoint-get-ingest-jobs-responses:
+.. _endpoint-get-ingest-jobs-id-responses:

 Responses
 ==================================================

-.. endpoint-get-ingest-jobs-responses-start
+.. endpoint-get-ingest-jobs-id-responses-start

 A response from the **/ingest/jobs/{id}** endpoint will match an :doc:`HTTP status code <responses>`.
 A 200 response will contain the results set.
 A 4xx response indicates an issue with the configuration of your request.
 A 5xx response indicates that the endpoint is unavailable.

-.. endpoint-get-ingest-jobs-responses-end
+.. endpoint-get-ingest-jobs-id-responses-end

-.. _endpoint-get-ingest-jobs-response-200ok:
+.. _endpoint-get-ingest-jobs-id-response-200ok:

 200 OK
 --------------------------------------------------

-.. endpoint-get-ingest-jobs-response-200ok-start
+.. endpoint-get-ingest-jobs-id-response-200ok-start

 The **200** response returns a set of jobs.